 Government ministers and Opposition spokespersons all work in the House of Commons.
 Specific Peers also represent government departments and opposition parties in the House of Lords.

 The Prime Minister is an MP and head of the government.
 The leader of the party that wins the most seats in a general election is appointed Prime Minister by the Queen.
-The current Prime Minister is Rt Hon Theresa May MP, leader of the Conservative Party.

 The Prime Minister is officially responsible for choosing the other members of the government.